savegame/QField/docs/docs/old-doc/project-management/vector-layers.md

 The display expression is also used to search in layers.

 ::: {.container .clearer .text-center}
-![The display expression will be used to represent features with an identification string throughout QField.](../assets/images/define_display_expression.png)
+!![The display expression will be used to represent features with an identification string throughout QField.](../assets/images/define_display_expression.png)
 :::